Whombit/Alacritty-config/README.md

 ## Alacritty-config (TOML) 🦈๋࣭⭑

-My Alacritty config to be used with ZSH (files included)
+My Alacritty config to be used with ZSH (oh-my-zsh)

 - Tokyo Night theme
 - Catppuccin theme (Mocha I think)